-We are here to help develop player character and hopefully maximize the player’s overall potential — in baseball and in life.
+We are here to help develop player character and to maximize the player’s overall potential — in baseball and in life.
 We develop players from the inside out.
-One of our goals is to provide high school athletes with the physical, mental, and emotional tools necessary to earn an opportunity to play baseball at the collegiate level.
+One of our goals is to provide our student-athletes with the physical, mental, and emotional tools necessary to someday earn an opportunity to play baseball at the collegiate level., if desired.
 We strive to teach our players the fundamentals and skills needed to help with the transition from high school to college.
-Along with providing players exposure to college coaches via tournaments and our coaches’ recruiting networks, our players will learn other values including but not limited to: travel behavior, time management, and the importance of academics.
+Along with providing players exposure to college coaches via tournaments and our coaches’ recruiting networks, our players will learn other values including but not limited to: respectful and ethical behavior, time management, accountability, and the importance of high academic standards.

-The Midwest Bruins are comprised of 18 and Under young men with the desire and skill to play at the collegiate level.
-We currently carry an 18U College Prep team and a 16U Developmental team.
+The Midwest Bruins are comprised of student-athletes with the work ethic, skills, and desire to pursue the earning of baseball scholarships at the collegiate level.
+We currently carry an 18U College Prep Elite Team and a 15/16U College Prep Developmental Team.
 We strive to present the best baseball experiences for our players by providing:

 1.)
-Quality Coaching – the Bruins are coached and operated by experienced coaches — Rob Smith and Mike Hughes from Smith Baseball Academy (see coaches bios on the SBA website: www.smithbaseballacademy.com) and other SBA certified coaches.
+Quality Coaching/Mentoring – the Bruins are coached and operated by experienced coaches from Smith Baseball Academy (see coaches bios on the SBA website: www.smithbaseballacademy.com) and other SBA certified coaches.

 3.)
 Exposure – the Bruins strive to get players as much exposure to as many college coaches/scouts as possible.
-Through SBA, high school coaching, and the summer program, Coach Smith corresponds on a daily, weekly basis with a large network of college coaches.
+Through SBA, high school coaching, and this fall/summer program, Coach Smith corresponds on a daily, weekly, monthly basis with a large network of college coaches.

-The team will not necessarily be comprised of only players that attend the tryout.
-We still do other recruiting of players from other cities, states, etc.
+The team will not necessarily be comprised of only players that attend the publicized tryouts.
+We do consider players from other cities, states, etc.